-The SMETHPORT AREA SCHOOL DISTRICT is accepting applications for an ELEMENTARY TEACHER position for the 2018-19 school year.
-A PA Certificate in Elementary Education PK-4 or 4-8 is required.
-Multiple Certifications are preferred.
-Send a letter of interest, standard teaching application, copy of PA Teaching Certificate, Resume, PA State Police Criminal Record Check (Act 34), FBI Fingerprint (Act 114), and PA Child Abuse History Clearance (Act 151) certificates, three (3) Letters of Recommendation, Sexual Misconduct / Abuse Disclosure (Act 169) form, references, and transcripts to Mr. David E. London, Superintendent of Schools, Smethport Area School District, 414 South Mechanic Street, Smethport, PA 16749.
-Deadline for applications is May 31, 2018 at 3:00 p.m.
+THE SMETHPORT AREA SCHOOL DISTRICT is accepting applications for HIGH SCHOOL BASEBALL COACH.
+Send a letter of interest, resume, references, and clearance certificates to Mr. David E. London, Superintendent of Schools, Smethport Area School District, 414 South Mechanic Street, Smethport, PA 16749.
+Deadline for applications is September 27, 2019 at 3:00 p.m.
 No emails or faxes will be accepted.
-EOE
+EOE.

 The SMETHPORT AREA SCHOOL DISTRICT is accepting applications for SUBSTITUTE TEACHERS.
-Send a letter of interest, a standard teaching application, clearances which include Act 34 - PA State Police; Act 114 - FBI Fingerprint; Act 151 PA Child Abuse History Clearance, certification or emergency certification paperwork, transcripts, and references to Mr. David E. London, Superintendent of Schools, Smethport Area School District, 414 South Mechanic Street, Smethport, PA 16749.
+Send a letter of interest, resume, a PA standard teaching application, clearances which include those listed below Act 34 - PA State Police; Act 114 - FBI Fingerprint; Act 151 PA Child Abuse History Clearance, certification or emergency certification paperwork, transcripts, and references to Mr. David E. London, Superintendent of Schools, Smethport Area School District, 414 South Mechanic Street, Smethport, PA 16749.
 EOE

 The SMETHPORT AREA SCHOOL DISTRICT is accepting applications for SUBSTITUTE TEACHER'S AIDE, SUBSTITUTE CUSTODIANS and SUBSTITUTE CAFETERIA WORKERS.
-Send a letter of interest, non-teaching application, clearances which include Act 34 - PA State Police; Act 114 - FBI Fingerprint; Act 151 PA Child Abuse History Clearance, and references to Mr. David E. London, Superintendent of Schools, Smethport Area School District, 414 South Mechanic Street, Smethport, PA 16749.
+Send a letter of interest, resume, non-teaching application, clearances which include Act 34 - PA State Police; Act 114 - FBI Fingerprint; Act 151 PA Child Abuse History Clearance, and references to Mr. David E. London, Superintendent of Schools, Smethport Area School District, 414 South Mechanic Street, Smethport, PA 16749.
 EOE

 CHECK LIST FOR APPLYING AT SASD:

-- Teaching Application (for teachers only) or Non-Teaching Application (for support staff, paraprofessionalsa, aides, cafeteria, or custodians)
+- Teaching Application (for teachers or substitute teachers only) or Non-Teaching Application (for support staff, paraprofessionals, aides, cafeteria, or custodians)

 - Act 34 - PA State Police Criminal Record Check